stealthBS/demo1-repo/Pending.md

 ### ToDo || And to do regularly :

-- Portable SSD
-- check '3D Objects' PDFs in PC.
-- Dhurav rathee collection in PC watching
-- Camera Box ready
-- Room switch settings
-- How to recovery from BlueScreen death
-- Upload records in DropBox of all the Threats
 - stuart little movie download
 - [ABS](https://youtube.com/shorts/TNZJ3N2OkWE)
 - Start using [Seekho App](https://seekho.in/login), and purchase its subscription through this [link](https://seekho.in/premium).
 But know i.e. "How to cancel Seekho Autoplay" first.